mattdaly/Fountain.js/readme.md

 Both notes and boneyards work if they are defined on a line by themselves, but neither are parsed inline until I find a suitable way to span each across the generated html elements, without leaving elements unintientionally open.

-Currently foutain-js supports a limited range of key-value pairs for title pages -
+Currently fountain-js supports a limited range of key-value pairs for title pages -

 * Title, Credit, Author/s, Source, Notes, Draft date, Date, Contact, Copyright